pradyunsg/sphinx-inline-tabs/README.md

 pip install sphinx-inline-tabs
 ```

-activate this extension in Sphinx by adding the following to your `conf.py`:
+You'll also want to add the extension to `extensions` in `conf.py`:

 ```python
 extensions = [